powsybl/powsybl-core/docs/grid_exchange_formats/cgmes/export.md

 with the `enabled` activated and the generator attribute `voltageRegulatorOn` set to `false`.
 In all other cases, a `RegulatingControl` is exported with `RegulatingControl.mode` set to `RegulatingControlModeKind.voltage`.

+#### Synchronous machine kind (EQ) and operating mode (SSH)

+The `SynchronousMachine.SynchronousMachineKind` is exported in the EQ profile depending on the [reactive limits](../../grid_model/additional.md#reactive-limits) of the generator and its capacity to behave like a condenser:
+- if the flag `isCondenser` is `true`:
+  - if the minimum and the maximum active power limit are positive, then the generator will be exported as `generatorOrCondenser`,
+  - if the minimum and the maximum active power limit are negative, then the generator will be exported as `motorOrCondenser`,
+  - if the minimum and the maximum active power limit are both equal to zero, then the generator will be exported as `condenser`,
+  - otherwise, the generator will be exported as `generatorOrCondenserOrMotor`.
+- if the flag `isCondenser` is `false`:
+  - if the minimum active power limit is positive, then the generator will be exported as `generator`,
+  - if the minimum active power limit is negative, then the generator will be exported as `motor`,
+  - otherwise, the generator will be exported as `generatorOrMotor`.

+The `SynchronousMachine.SynchronousMachineOperatingMode` is exported in the SSH profile depending on the target active power of the generator and on fact that it is behaving as condenser or not:
+- if the target active power is positive, then the generator will be exported as `generator`,
+- if the target active power is negative, then the generator will be exported as `motor`,
+- if the target active power is zero and the generator is behaving as condenser, then the generator will be exported as `condenser`,
+- otherwise, the generator will be exported as `generator` if is allowed by its `SynchronousMachine.SynchronousMachineKind`, otherwise `motor` and otherwise `condenser`.
+To know if the generator is behaving as a condenser, its `targetV`, `targetQ` and `voltageRegulatorOn` attributes are used.

+NB: The same applies to batteries.

 (cgmes-hvdc-export)=
 ### HVDC line and HVDC converter stations